Mortal Kombat: Deception: Gameplay

 The game's arenas are similar to those in Mortal Kombat: Deadly Alliance, but include new features.
-Some have weapons which may be picked up and used.
-Others are now branching, meaning that you can knock the opponent out of the fighting area in certain locations, and then continue the fight in a new area.
-Most levels now have deathtraps, which instantly kill any player that gets knocked into them.
+Some have weapons that may be picked up and used.
+Others are now branching, meaning you can knock the opponent out of the fighting area in certain locations and continue the fight in a new area.
+Most levels now have deathtraps, killing any player who gets knocked into them.
 The game also introduces the "Combo Breaker", a system which allows players to interrupt combos up to three times per match.
 In contrast to Deadly Alliance, in which characters had only one Fatality, the Deception characters have two Fatalities and a hara-kiri suicide move.
 The latter is used when the phrase "Finish Him/Her" is shown on the screen and the player is about to lose.

 Deception introduces two minigames that use MK characters, "Chess Kombat" and "Puzzle Kombat".
-The Konquest mode returns, but has been expanded into a roaming adventure game with its own plot.
+The Konquest mode returns, but has been expanded into a roaming adventure game with its plot.

 The "Krypt" returns from Mortal Kombat: Deadly Alliance and serves as an interface to access extra content hidden in "koffins" (actual coffins named with the series' trademark misspelling).
 In Deception, the size of the Krypt was reduced from 676 koffins to 400 koffins.
-Some koffins also have locks that require keys which can only be found in the Konquest mode.
+Some koffins also have locks requiring keys only found in the Konquest mode.
 The Krypt in Mortal Kombat: Deception includes twelve bonus characters (which was cut down to six characters in the GameCube version).

-Training mode
+Konquest mode

 Deadly Alliance's action role-playing game-style training mode — called "Konquest" — returns in Deception and is greatly expanded from the previous version.
-Set before the events of the main game, Deception's Konquest mode explores the history of Shujinko, starting prior to his training with Bo' Rai Cho and ending with the beginning of Deception's main story.
-While mostly an adventure game, the combat elements take place in the normal Deception fighting mode.
-Mastering each character's moves are now minor missions, and it is not necessary to beat all of them to beat the game mode.
+Set before the events of the main game, Deception's Konquest mode explores the history of Shujinko, starting before his training with Bo' Rai Cho and ending with the beginning of Deception's main story.
+While mostly an adventure game, the combat elements occur in the normal Deception fighting mode.
+Mastering each character's moves is now a minor mission, and it is unnecessary to beat all of them to beat the game mode.
 In Konquest, a young Shujinko meets Damashi, a being who requests his assistance in collecting six powerful items, the Kamidogu, to send to the Elder Gods.
-By the time he collects the six Kamidogu, Shujinko is an old man, having spent forty-six years on his mission.
-However, Damashi is then revealed to be the Dragon King Onaga, who deceived Shujinko to obtain the six Kamidogu.
-Players seeking to unlock much of the bonus content in Deception are required to play through the Konquest mode.
+By the time he collects the six Kamidogu, Shujinko is an old man, having spent 46 years on his mission.
+However, Damashi is revealed to be the Evil Dragon King Onaga, who deceived Shujinko to obtain the six Kamidogu.
+Players seeking to unlock much of the bonus content in Deception must play through the Konquest mode.
 Even after completing the mode, players can continue exploring the worlds for additional items to unlock.